Mayoralty of Fiorello La Guardia: 1933

 La Guardia had run for the Republican nomination in the 1921 mayoral election despite Samuel S. Koenig, the boss of the Republican Party in Manhattan, telling him "Don't do it, Fiorello.
 The town isn't ready for an Italian mayor."
-La Guardia lost to Henry Curran in the Republican primary and did not place first in any of the boroughs.
+He lost the Republican primary and did not place first in any of the boroughs.
 La Guardia later ran in the 1929 mayoral election, but the leaders of the Republican Party chose to abstain from the election or gave their support to Mayor Jimmy Walker who defeated La Guardia and placed first in all sixty-two assembly districts.
 La Guardia lost reelection to the United States House of Representatives in the 1932 election against James J. Lanzetta, who was backed by Tammany Hall.
 He announced that he would run for the Republican nomination in the 1933 mayoral election.

 Mayor Walker resigned on September 1, 1932, following investigations into corruption by the Hofstadter Committee under the leadership of Samuel Seabury.
 La Guardia stated that "this is a great day for our country" after being told of Walker's resignation.
 O'Brien, another Tammany backed candidate, was elected to succeed Walker in the 1932 special election.
 The Fusion Conference Committee, a group of reformers and Republicans was formed to select a candidate to oppose Tammany Hall in the mayoral election.
 La Guardia sought their support, but they instead chose to give their support to O'Ryan after other candidates declined.
 La Guardia later defeated O'Ryan and his supporters during the nomination selection of the Republican Mayoralty Committee and gained the nominations of the Republican and City Fusion parties while O'Ryan withdrew from the election.

 La Guardia won the nomination of the Republican and City Fusion parties.
 He defeated O'Brien, former Mayor Joseph V. McKee, and other minor political candidates in the election with a plurality of the popular vote.
 Tammany Hall had controlled the mayoralty for the past twelve years prior to La Guardia's victory.
 It was the first time a fusion candidate had been elected mayor since John Purroy Mitchel's victory in the 1913 election.